 BookOrder logo

 Start with the first book, then choose how far to continue.
-This page focuses on clear paths and good stopping points.
+This guide focuses on clear paths and good stopping points - no spoilers.

 Quick picks

-If you want the simplest recommendation, follow this.
+If you want the simplest recommendation, pick the path that matches your goal.

 One-book path